Egypt national football team: History

-In the 1970 Africa Cup of Nations, hosted again in Sudan, Egypt were in Group B along with Ghana, Guinea, and the Democratic Republic of the Congo, known as Congo-Kinshasa back then.
-In their opening match, Egypt defeated Guinea by a score of 4–1 and drew Ghana 1–1, defeating Congo-Kinshasa 1–0.
-Egypt ended being in first place, thus advancing to the next round, where they faced Sudan.
-Egypt eventually lost their first game in the Africa Cup of Nations by a scored of 2–1, then in the third place match, won against Ivory Coast 3–1.

-Egypt failed to qualify for the first time in 1972 after being eliminated by Morocco by an aggregate score of 5–3.
-However, Egypt returned for 1974, hosting the event.
-They finished third place.
+In the 1970 Africa Cup of Nations, hosted again in Sudan, Egypt were in Group B along with Ghana, Guinea, and the Democratic Republic of the Congo, known as Congo-Kinshasa at the time.
+In their opening match, Egypt defeated Guinea 4–1 and drew Ghana 1–1, before defeating Congo-Kinshasa 1–0.
+Egypt topped the group, thus advancing to the next round, where they faced Sudan.
+Egypt eventually lost their first game in the AFCON by a score of 2–1, then in the third place match, won against Ivory Coast 3–1.
+Egypt failed to qualify for the AFCON for the first time in 1972 after being eliminated by Morocco by an aggregate score of 5–3.
+However, Egypt returned for 1974, hosting the event, eventually finishing in third place.
 Two years later, in Ethiopia, they were in Group A with the hosts, Guinea, and Uganda.
 Egypt defeated Uganda 2–1, but drew against Uganda and Ethiopia.
 Egypt advanced to the final round, and lost all matches.
-This is the first Africa Cup of Nations tournament that Egypt lost 3 consecutive games.
-Egypt then failed to qualify for 1978.
+This is the first Africa Cup of Nations tournament that Egypt lost three consecutive games.
+They then failed to qualify for 1978.

-Egypt reappeared for the 1980 African Cup of Nations, defeating Ivory Coast and defeated Tanzania, but lost to hosts Nigeria 1–0.
-Egypt progressed to the semi-finals to face Algeria, who defeated the Egyptians on penalties.
-For the Four years later, Egypt defeated Cameroon and Ivory Coast, and drew Togo, eventually finishing fourth behind Algeria.
+Egypt reappeared for the 1980 African Cup of Nations, defeating Ivory Coast and Tanzania, but losing to hosts Nigeria 1–0.
+They progressed to the semi-finals to face Algeria, who defeated the Egyptians on penalties.
+Four years later, Egypt defeated Cameroon and Ivory Coast, and drew Togo, eventually finishing fourth behind Algeria.

-For 1986, Egypt hosted; they lost to Senegal 1–0.
+In 1986, Egypt hosted; they lost to Senegal 1–0.
 However, Egypt went on to win their two remaining games in the group stage, 2–0 against the Ivory Coast and Mozambique.
 Egypt advanced to the final for the first time since 1962, eventually winning.
-Egypt qualified for 1990, losing all group stage matches, thus making Egypt fail to obtain at least one point for the first time in the Africa Cup of Nations.
-They repeated this in 1992.
+Egypt qualified for the 1990 AFCON, losing all group stage matches, thus making Egypt fail to obtain at least one point for the first time in the Africa Cup of Nations, while appearing in the World Cup that same year.
+After beating Algeria 1–0 in the playoffs, they were drawn in Group F, with Ireland, England and the Netherlands.
+They scored only one goal in the tournament; a 1–1 draw with UEFA Euro 1988 champions Netherlands gave the Egyptians their first point in the World Cup.
+This was followed by a draw against Ireland and a 0–1 loss to England.